-“If you’re not willing to travel at 15 to 20 miles an hour, you better find a different mode of transportation.”
+“If you’re not willing to travel at 15 to 40 miles per hour ground speed slower than air speed, and watch cars pass under you, and occasionally stop for weather to pass, you better find a different mode of transportation.”

 When flying your own Piper PA-12 Super Cruiser across the country, speed of motion doesn’t always translate to speed of travel.
 And when you relish the freedom of exploration and seeing things in different ways, this suits Doug Turnbull just fine.

 A licensed pilot for almost 35 years, Doug spent a month this summer experiencing much of our country’s vastness – from New York to New Mexico and back again – one hop at a time.
 “You fly the first three hours in the morning and the last three hours in the afternoon,” Doug explains.
 “A lot of times in the middle the wind’s blowing so hard you stay on the ground.
 You fly until nine or ten in the morning, find an airport to land and tie the plane down, and then find a place to visit or go to sleep for five hours.
 You have to want to travel that way.”

 Wanting to travel this way afforded Doug the opportunity to visit parts of the United States that he may not have otherwise seen.